Sadzurami/games-activation-clients-app/readme.md

 ## Requests proxification

-Supported protocols: http, https, socks5
+Supported protocols: http, https, socks5.

 ## Import proxies from farm

-From file ASF.json
+From the ASF.json file that corresponds to the current account.

 ## Import proxies from file

 Uri format: `protocol://username:password@host:port`

+Proxies from a file have a higher priority than proxies from the farm, so if both options are provided, the proxy from the file will be selected.

 The ip change link is supported, a GET request will be sent.
-If there is no response from the server or the server returns a status other than 200, the application will generate an IP change error.
+If there is no response from the server or if the server returns a status other than 200, the current execution of the script will fail with an IP address change error.

 Examples: